talentedasian/For-Politcians/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
+6. Append `testcontainers.reuse.enabled=true` to your testcontainer properties which is usually located in `/home/$USER/.testcontainers.properties`

 <!-- CONTACT -->